ksamuk/pixy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve pixy!
+about: Describe an error or problem you are having with pixy.
 title: ''
 labels: bug
 assignees: ''

 ---
+Please include *all* of the following so we can debug the issue, otherwise your issue will not be able to be addressed:

 **Describe the bug**

 A clear and concise description of what the bug is.

 **A reproducible example of the bug**

-Please include *all* of the following so we can debug the issue, otherwise your issue will not be able to be addressed:

 - The full command you used to run pixy, including all arguments
 - The error message when the command is run (if applicable)